devsoc-unsw/structs.sh/README.md

 2. Register the router exported from the new `lesson.ts` routes file to the app in the `routes/index.ts` file.
 This tells Express to use your endpoints and handlers
 3. To implement your endpoints, you may need to define a new database collection.
 To do this, add a new file in `schemas`, following the other files in that directory as a reference.
 Setting up Mongoose schemas will automatically result in a new database collection being created
 4. To do read/write operations, add a new file to `database-helpers` and follow the other files there as a reference.
+    - <a href="https://mongoosejs.com/docs/api/model.html">Documentation for the database operations you can use on your schemas</a>
     - Note: You may be working with new types.
 You can add new interface declarations in `typedefs`.
 TypeScript is optional so only do this if it helps you and others
 5. Implement the endpoints, using functions exported from the files in `database-helper`.

 To check if your endpoints do what you think they do, <a href="https://learning.postman.com/docs/getting-started/introduction/">setting up and using Postman</a> is a great option.
-Remember to set the HTTP header field 'Content-Type: application/json'.
+Remember to set the HTTP header field `Content-Type: application/json`.

 To check if the database operations actually affected the database, you can use the web interface for our MongoDB instance <a href="https://cloud.mongodb.com/v2/61220bca0457b11254eb8d4f#clusters">here</a>.
 A nicer alternative to the web interface is their official desktop GUI application, <a href="https://www.mongodb.com/products/compass">MongoDB Compass</a>.